-• Social Quality Assessment
+Social Quality Assessment

-The assessment evaluates companies on their general social quality in relation to their peer group considering, amongst others, human capital, product liability, opposition stakeholder and opportunities.
+The assessment evaluates companies on their general social quality in relation to their peer group considering, amongst others, human capital, product opposition liability, stakeholder and social opportunities.
 This includes factors, such as, health and safety, product safety and quality, community relations or access to health care.
 Companies that score higher receive a better assessment, while companies that score lower in the comparison receive a lower assessment.
 Only issuers that are classified in the highest three assessments (i.e., "A", "B" or "C") will be considered for the purpose of attaining the promoted environmental and social characteristics.
 Companies with the lowest two assessments of "E" or "F" are excluded as an investment.

-Assessment on diversity, equality and inclusive working conditions
+· Assessment on diversity, equality and inclusive working conditions

-In addition to the assessment of general social quality, the sub-fund management valuates companies on how well these manage criteria , specifically on diversity, equality and inclusive working conditions.
-This includes factors, such as, gender equality, percentage of women in executive management, non-discrimination policies, childcare or workplace flexibility.
-Companies that score higher receive a better assessment, while companies that score lower in the comparison receive a lower assessment.
-Companies with the lowest two assessments of "E" or "F" are excluded as an investment.
+In addition to the assessment of general social quality, the sub-fund management valuates companies on how well these manage criteria, specifically on diversity, equality and inclusive working conditions.
+This includes factors, such as, gender equality, percentage of women in executive management, nondiscrimination policies, childcare or workplace flexibility.
+Companies that score higher receive a better above, an investment in bonds of excluded issuers is nevertheless permitted if the particular requirements for use-of-proceeds bonds are met.
+In this case, the bond is first checked for compliance with the ICMA Principles for green bonds, social bonds or sustainability bonds.
+In addition, a defined minimum of ESG criteria is checked in relation to the issuer of the bond, and issuers and their bonds that do not meet these criteria are excluded.